 We wanted to make World Explorer even better, so we spoke with many teachers and students.
 We heard that students love the visuals included in the lesson, so we’ve added even more charts, infographics and photos - especially for English language learners.
 We also updated the content to better align to social studies and language art standards so that teachers could more easily integrate it into their curriculums.
 Finally, we included more discussion of global themes for students to learn about similarities and differences amongst communities around the world.

-Read more about each of these improvements below or demo the course to experience the awesomeness for yourself!
+Read more about each of these improvements below or demo the project to experience the awesomeness for yourself!

 Improved English Language Learning